8259A Programmable Interrupt Controller

 • The interrupt requests are individually maskable.

-• It does not require clock signal.
+• It does not require a clock signal.

 • It can be used in polled as well as interrupt modes.